eebrown/data2019nCoV/README.md

 Currently, this package contains 2 datasets.

-## 1. World Health Organization (WHO)
+### 1. World Health Organization (WHO)

 `WHO_SR`: The transcribed WHO [situation reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports) up to 2020-03-13 (Situation Reports # 1-53).

-## 2. Ontario Ministry of Health Cumulative Cases
+### 2. Ontario Ministry of Health Cumulative Cases

-`ON_cumulative`: The source of this data is the official Ontario Government's website (https://www.ontario.ca/page/2019-novel-coronavirus).
-Data is included from page updates that were captured by the Internet Archive (https://web.archive.org/web/*/https://www.ontario.ca/page/2019-novel-coronavirus).
+`ON_cumulative`: The source of this data is the official Ontario Government's [website](https://www.ontario.ca/page/2019-novel-coronavirus).
+Data is included from page updates that were captured by the [Internet Archive](https://web.archive.org/web/*/https://www.ontario.ca/page/2019-novel-coronavirus).
 It has been updated up to 2020-03-13.

 ## Demo

 Plots of the WHO data can be found in the [WHO SR vignette](https://htmlpreview.github.io/?https://github.com/eebrown/data2019nCoV/blob/master/doc/WHO_SR.html).

-Plots of the Ontario data can be found in the [ON vignette](https://htmlpreview.github.io/?https://github.com/eebrown/data2019nCoV/blob/master/doc/ON_cumulative.html)
+Plots of the Ontario data can be found in the [ON vignette](https://htmlpreview.github.io/?https://github.com/eebrown/data2019nCoV/blob/master/doc/ON_cumulative.html).

 ## Usage